Government Vehicles - Agency Assigned Vehicles

 What is a needs justification and when it is required?

 A needs justification is a detailed explanation supporting your need for a new or replacement vehicle.
-A needs justification must adequately present your case for purchasing a vehicle.
+A needs justification must adequately present your case for purchasing a vehicle in the event the vehicle type requested costs more than a lower priced GSA AutoChoice vehicle.
+GSA AutoChoice normally provides 3 choices of vehicles to choose from based on type.

 What should I include in a vehicle justification?